webuild-consortium/wp4-trust-group/README.md

 ### European Commission Technical Specifications

+These below may have further updates and require to considered in future milestones.

 - **EC TS02 v0.9** (2025-04) - Specification of systems enabling the notification and subsequent publication of Provider information
 - **EC TS05 V1.0** (2025-06) - Common Formats and API for Relying Party Registration Information
 - **EC TS06 v1.0** (2025-06) - Common set of Relying Party information to be registered